 Not so long ago, getting everyone together in one room for a pep talk was a go-to management tool.
-It was never a walk in the park, but in the climate of Covid-19, it is harder than ever to manage a remote team.
+It was never a walk in the park, but with remote working more popular than ever, managing a remote team can be challenging.

 Business leaders must now reinvent and rethink their workforce strategy to help managers keep remote employees feeling safe and performing at their best.

 It is a big mistake to think that managing a remote team is the same as managing employees face-to-face.
 By far the biggest challenges revolve around communication, social connection and trust.
 It is largely in these areas that remote managers need to work differently to their counterparts in the office.